Governor Terry McAuliffe has announced that Virginia is joining a coalition of states vowing to uphold the Paris climate accord.

 “As the first state in the Trump era to take executive action to limit carbon emissions and create clean energy jobs, Virginia is proud to join the U.S. Climate Alliance,” said Governor McAuliffe.
 “President Trump's announcement to withdraw the United States from the Paris Climate Agreement does not speak for the states and cities that are committed to fighting climate change and paving the way for a new energy economy.
 If the federal government insists on abdicating leadership on this issue, it will be up to the American people to step forward – and in Virginia we are doing just that.”

 In addition to Virginia, the U.S. Climate Alliance is composed of the states of California, Connecticut, Delaware, Hawaii, Massachusetts, Minnesota, New York, Oregon, Puerto Rico, Rhode Island, Vermont, and Washington.

-The alliance has raised some questions among Constitutional scholars, however, who point to the Interstate Compacts Clause, article I, section 10, clause 3, which provides that “no state … may enter into any Agreement or Compact with another State, or with a foreign power,” without the consent of Congress.
+among Constitutional scholars, however, who point to the Interstate Compacts Clause, article I, section 10, clause 3, which provides that “no state … may enter into any Agreement or Compact with another State, or with a foreign power,” without the consent of Congress.